 - Department of Agriculture, Natural Resources Conservation Service (NRCS) (formerly the Soil Conservation Service)

-Each of the agencies has their own responsibilities and missions that implement the wetlands protection.
+Each of the agencies has its own responsibilities and missions that implement wetlands protection.
+This includes:

-The Corps are responsible for the navigation and water supply.
+- The Corps is responsible for navigation and water supply.

 The conflicts stem from differences and opinions and have created modifications in policies.
 The wetlands have to be preserved and protected and the only way to do that is through cooperation between citizens.

 Programs have been created to protect the wetlands that are direct and indirect.
-The main protection plan is the Clean Water Act, others are Coastal Management and Coastal Barriers Resources Acts, and “swampbuster”.
+The main Wetland Protection plan is the Clean Water Act, others are Coastal Management and Coastal Barriers Resources Acts, and “swampbuster”.

 Clean Water Act